chelsea-designs/first-milestone/README.md

 -   Images displaying website design across devices generated by [AmIResponsive](http://ami.responsivedesign.is/)

+-   Images for client testimonials used with permission from individuals.

--   All images were created by myself.
+-   All graphics were created by myself.

 ### Acknowledgements